 I always serve this shrimp over cooked rice or cauliflower rice, depending on my mood.
 You could even do fried rice if you’re looking for a takeout feel.
-With some stir-fried snap peas or steamed broccoli on the side.

 You could also put them in lettuce wraps with or without cooked rice.

 - Spicy Shrimp Nachos

 - Bang Bang Shrimp

 Make sure you subscribe to my email list to get all my new recipes delivered right to your inbox!